theizekry/Exceptions-Notification-via-Slack-Hook/readme.md

 ### Send Push Notification to our Slack Channel whenever any Exception occurred.

+##### This Snippet that provider you to catch Exceptions occurred in your project and push notification to Slack Channel             contain that Exception details based in your Slack web hook URL.

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

 # Challenge details and What is required?